CHARLES

 32.

-A client is diagnosed with methicillin resistant staphylococcus aureus pneumonia.
-What type of isolation is MOST appropriate for this client?
+A 56-year-old client is admitted to the hospital with methicillin-resistant Staphylococcus aureus (MRSA) pneumonia.
+The nurse is preparing to assign isolation precautions.
+Which type of isolation is most appropriate for this client?

 33.